mevdschee/php-crud-api/README.md

 ### Prevent high load and scraping

 You may use the "pageLimits" middleware to limit the page number and the number records returned from a list operation.
-If you want no more than 10 pages with a maximum of 25 records each, you can specify:
+If you want to allow no more than 10 pages with a maximum of 25 records each, you can specify:

     'pageLimits.pages' => 10,
     'pageLimits.records' => 25,